Le Château de la Belle au Bois Dormant: History

-1st Anniversary (1993)
+1st anniversary (1993)

 The first occurred during the park's first anniversary celebration in 1993, when the castle was dressed up as a cake complete with strawberries, icing and candles.
 This overlay was removed after the celebration ended.
-The cake overlay concept was later copied by Walt Disney World's Cinderella Castle in 1996 for the 25th Anniversary of the resort.
+The cake overlay concept was later copied by Walt Disney World's Cinderella Castle in 1996 for the 25th anniversary of the resort.

-5th Anniversary (1997)
+5th anniversary (1997)

 During the fifth anniversary of Disneyland Paris in 1997, the castle was decorated in carnival masks, jester hats, frills and bells to promote the animated film The Hunchback of Notre Dame.
 This overlay lasted until the beginning of 1998.

-10th Anniversary and the opening of Disney Adventure World (2002)
+10th anniversary and the opening of Walt Disney Studios Park (2002)

 During the tenth anniversary of Disneyland Paris in 2002, the front of the castle was fitted with a golden scroll displaying a large 10.
-The celebration began with the opening of Disney Adventure World (formerly known as Walt Disney Studios) next door.
+The celebration began with the opening of Walt Disney Studios (now known as Disney Adventure World) next door.
 The scroll and other anniversary material in the park were removed in 2003.

-15th Anniversary and Mickeys Magical Party (2007-2009)
+15th anniversary and Mickey's Magical Party (2007–2009)

 In 2007, the castle received another overlay, celebrating the park's fifteenth anniversary.
 It featured golden Disney characters displayed on the turrets and spires, each holding a candle, and Tinkerbell on the highest spire.
 The candles were illuminated each night during a special 'Candlebration' ceremony which took place on a raised temporary stage at Central Plaza, in front of the Castle.
 A huge illuminated gold plaque featuring a large '15' was hung on the front of the castle.
 This echoed the overlay from the tenth anniversary in 2002.
 The fifteenth anniversary and the 'Candlebration' ceremony ended on 7 March 2009.